itsschwer/pressure-drop/README.md

 - the drop command can be disabled
 - the ability to send items to the Teleporter can be disabled
 - the ability for dead players to drop items can be disabled
+- the ability to drop void items can be enabled
 - which item tiers should be recyclable when dropped can be configured as you see fit *(default: only white and green)*

 ## issues